Meaty Beaty Big and Bouncy

-Meaty Beaty Big and Bouncy is a compilation album of singles by English rock band the Who, released in 1971 as Track 2406 006 in the UK and as Decca DL 79184 in the US.
+Meaty Beaty Big and Bouncy is a compilation album of singles by the English rock band the Who, released in 1971 as Track 2406 006 in the UK and as Decca DL 79184 in the US.
 It entered the US Billboard 200 chart on 20 November 1971, peaking at number 11, and the UK chart on 3 December 1971, peaking at number 9.

 Background

 Meaty Beaty Big and Bouncy was compiled by Pete Townshend.
 The band's manager Kit Lambert attempted to have the track order changed but failed because too many copies had already been pressed.
 The UK release was held up because the Who and their other manager Bill Curbishley had failed to clear it with Lambert.